itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 EOF

 # Get a shell to the nginx container in pod pv-pod2

-k exec -it pv-pod2 -- sh
+kubectl exec -it pv-pod2 -- sh

 # List the files in the nginx html directory
 ls /usr/share/nginx/html/